saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 ![](Women-in-the-Workforce_files/figure-gfm/unnamed-chunk-29-1.png)<!-- -->

-**How do women fare in the top paying jobs**
+**How do women fare in top-paying jobs**

-We wanted to examine, for the year 2016, women representation in jobs that were considered the highest paying jobs of that year (The list of the top-paying jobs were consolidated from sites such as Forbes and Business Insider).
+We wanted to examine, for the year 2016, women's representation in jobs that were considered the highest-paying jobs of that year (The list of the top-paying jobs were consolidated from sites such as Forbes and Business Insider).